 Try Out Different Mocktails

-In conclusion, this does not have to be restrictive of your life.
-This can open a new journey for you and your friends and family.
+Choosing not to drink alcohol doesn’t have to feel restrictive—it can open the door to new routines and shared experiences with friends and family.
 Have you had to cut out alcohol?
-Let us know down below!
+Let us know in the comments below.

 Written by Brigid Stakelum